bzm3r/transpose-timing-tests/POST.md

 ## Intel devices, hybrid shuffles, and 8x8 bitmap transpositions

 On the Intel devices, we could not run `Shuffle32`, as we could not guarantee that the compiler would choose a subgroup size of 32 (it can choose a logical size between 8 and 32).
+Moreover, we cannot query the subgroup size chosen by the compiler using the `GL_SUBGROUP_SIZE` constant, since it is always initialized with 32, the maximum logical size.
 However, since our transposition algorithm transposes a bitmap using a recursive algorithm, we could write a hybrid kernel which uses subgroup shuffles only for the lower order transpositions requiring a subgroup size of 8, and threadgroup-based transpositions otherwise:

 ![](./plots/integrated_hybrid_tg_comparison.png)